openehr-finland/public/documentation/implementation_guides/IG_language_and_localization.md

 The openEHR templates are created in Finnish.
 The recommendation is that the archetypes needed for a template are localized and translated into Finnish in advance.
 The template is constructed after the translation process is completed.

 #### Writing rules

-Translations of archetypes into Finnish shall follow national guidelines (TBD).
-Translations of terms in archetypes shall, as far as possible, follow the Finnish translation of terms in Snomed CT / ICD11

-##### Supplementary writing rules and recommendations

 **Abbreviations**
 Do not use English abbreviations, unless they are very well rooted in the Finnish medical vocabulary (formally, not in speech).